 - 670 BCE – The Spartans are victorious in the second Messenian War, giving them control over the entire region of Messenia and giving them hegemony over the Peloponnese

-- 600 BCE – the Spartans lend support to Corinth, forming an alliance with their powerful neighbor that would eventually morph into the Peloponnesian League, a major source of power for Ancient Sparta.
+- 600 BCE – the Spartans lend support to the city state of Corinth, forming an alliance with their powerful neighbor that would eventually morph into the Peloponnesian League, a major source of power for Sparta.

 - 499 BCE – The Ionian Greeks revolt against Persian rule, starting the Greco-Persian War

-- 480 BCE – the Spartans lead the Greek force at the Battle of Thermopylae, which leads to the death of Leonidas I but helps Sparta earn the reputation of having the strongest military in ancient Greece.
+- 480 BCE – the Spartans lead the Greek force at the Battle of Thermopylae, which leads to the death of one of Sparta’s two kings, Leonidas I, but helps Sparta earn the reputation of having the strongest military in ancient Greece.

-- 471-446 BCE – Athens and Sparta fight several battles and skirmishes alongside their allies in a conflict that is now known as the First Peloponnesian War.
+- 471-446 BCE – City states of Athens and Sparta fight several battles and skirmishes alongside their allies in a conflict that is now known as the First Peloponnesian War.
 It ended with the signing of the “Thirty Years’ Peace,” but tensions remained.

 - 431-404 BCE – Sparta faces up against Athens in The Peloponnesian War and emerges victorious, bringing an end to the Athenian Empire and giving birth to the Spartan Empire and Spartan hegemony.